msupply-foundation/orientation/First Week Resources/Project-01.md

 **You don't have to cover all these points!**
 They're just suggestions to get you started.

 Once you're finished with your post, you can create a pull request for it in this repo!
-It will be added as a post to the "Sussol People" folder where you found the template.
+It will be added as a post to the "TMF People" folder where you found the template.